 South Anchorage Inn (El Nido Town)

 This hotel is another good option to stay in El Nido without blowing your savings.
-It’s located right in the heart of El Nido Town, so you won’t need to walk at all to reach the restaurant area or to do the tours in the morning.
+It’s located right in the heart of El Nido Town, so you won’t need to walk at all to reach the restaurant area or to join the tours in the morning.

 Don’t miss your room at South Anchorage Inn here